 Besides traditional financial institutions like banks, this common loan product is available through alternative lenders and even the Small Business Administration.

 They aren’t actually originated by the SBA, but instead are backed by the government, making them a popular choice for small businesses and lenders alike.

 With a term loan, your lender sends you a deposit of the approved funding amount.

 According to the Small Business Administration, the average size loan from a bank for a small business ranges between $130,000 and $140,000 but the exact amount you qualify for depends on your own company’s financial condition and business needs.

-Once you receive your funds, you’ll begin making payments to your lender on either a monthly or weekly basis.
+If you're approved and receive your funds, you might begin making payments to your lender on either a monthly or weekly basis.

-Payments include both the principal amount you borrowed as well as interest.
+Payments can include both the principal amount you borrowed as well as interest.

 A secured business loan requires you to provide the lender with some type of collateral, which serves as a second way to repay your loan in case you default on your payments.

-Equipment, buildings, accounts receivable, and even inventory can be used as collateral when required.
+Equipment, buildings, accounts receivable, and even inventory could be used as collateral when required.

 It can be helpful in getting qualified, but it does add an extra degree of risk when taking out a term loan for your small business.